|Homepage:||Click to visit|

 Study abroad courses may not be taken on an audit or pass/fail basis, regardless of the host institution's policy.

-To see course listings for this semester program, visit the pages of the different departments within each college or school.
+To see course listings for this semester program, visit the host program website.

-Fall semester – mid-September to early January (students may be eligible for early exams)
+Fall semester – early September to mid January (students may be eligible for early exams)

 Spring semester – late January to early June